JetBrains/intellij-sdk-docs/reference_guide/api_changes_list.md

 For local verification or non-public plugins, [intellij-plugin-verifier](https://github.com/JetBrains/intellij-plugin-verifier) can be used standalone as well.
 Integration in [Gradle build](/tutorials/build_system.md) is currently possible via some additional scripts, please see [this issue](https://github.com/JetBrains/gradle-intellij-plugin/issues/385) for details.

-If your plugin is hosted on GitHub, it is also readily made available via these GitHub Actions:
+If your plugin is hosted on GitHub, it is also readily available via these GitHub Actions:
 - [IntelliJ Platform Plugin Verifier](https://github.com/marketplace/actions/intellij-platform-plugin-verifier)
 - [IntelliJ Plugin Verifier](https://github.com/marketplace/actions/intellij-plugin-verifier)